 Marsouin is a research network in social sciences created in 2002 by the Britany Regional Council (France).
 It gathers scholars from the four universities of Bretagne and three prestigious schools.
-Marsouin consists of 16 labs, working on digital practices.
-About 200 scholars specialized in social sciences in the West are part of Marsouin.
+Marsouin consists of 19 labs, working on digital practices.
+About 200 scholars specialized in social sciences in Western France are part of Marsouin.

 The network works on scientific projects supported by the ANR, the MSHB, territorial authorities or other public and private actors.
 Marsouin is an active member of the World Internet Project.
 It is a collaborative international project which includes countries from all the regions of the world.
 The WIP conducts detailed research, generates a wealth of publications and holds annual conferences looking at the impact of these new technologies.